 About Post-Election Audits

-Post-election tabulation audits can provide solid evidence that election outcomes are correct.
+Well-designed post-election tabulation audits can provide solid evidence to support the reported election outcome.

-Nearly all U.S. votes today are counted by computerized voting systems.
-Such voting systems have produced outcome-changing errors through hardware, software, and procedural problems.
-Well-designed and properly performed post-election tabulation audits provide solid public evidence for the initial tabulation outcome when it is correct — and an opportunity to correct the outcome when it is not.
-In addition to detecting errors (whether accidental or intentional), good tabulation audits can deter hacking, malware, and fraud and help foster continuous improvement in elections administration.
+When implemented alongside other best practices, post-election audits of paper ballots provide solid evidence for the initial election outcome when it is correct — and an opportunity to correct the outcome when it is not.
+In addition to confirming outcomes and detecting errors (whether accidental or intentional), good tabulation audits can deter hacking, malware, and fraud and help foster continuous improvement in elections administration.
+View our Post-Election Audits Map to see your state’s audit regulations, and read more about audits below.

 Why Do a Tabulation Audit?